Particular/docs.particular.net/nservicebus/azure/transactions.md

 #### Disadvantages

- * You need to change the way you program your business logic to become atomic; just one insert, update, or delete at a time isn't always easy.
+ * You need to change the way you program the business logic to become atomic; just one insert, update, or delete at a time isn't always easy.
  * You need to change your business logic to become idempotent.
 As message retry is added to the equation, but outside of the scope of the atomic operation, you need to make sure that the same operation can be repeatedly executed without changing the end result.
 See 'the need for idempotency' on techniques to achieve this.
- * Retry behavior is typically combined with timeouts that will kick in not only if your operation failed, but also when it is too slow.
+ * Retry behavior is typically combined with timeouts that will kick in not only if the operation failed, but also when it is too slow.
 This can lead to situations where the same operation executes multiple times in parallel.

 ### Sagas and compensation logic